With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even in a small outdoor space.

 Another Euonymus of interest is Euonymus alatus – Burning Bush Plant.

 #7 – Skimmia japonica

-Skimmia is low maintenance evergreen shrubs producing an attractive array of tiny red buds throughout the winter.
-These open up to become pinkish white flowers in spring time.
+Skimmia japonica is a low-maintenance evergreen shrub producing an attractive array of tiny red buds throughout the winter.
+These open up to become pinkish-white flowers in springtime.

 It is important to note that Skimmia comes in both male and female varieties.
 To get good bud and flower production, you need both.

 Naturally, only the female variety produces buds and flowers; however, you can have several females and only one male to stimulate bud and flower production in the females.

 Skimmia is a slow-growing shrub.
 They are also “acid-loving,” so plant them in well-drained acidic soil and use a fertilizer designed for azaleas and/or rhododendrons.
 As container plants, they prefer light shade or indirect sunlight.

 #8 – Geraniums & Pelargoniums